 When comparing Quiver vs Bear, the Slant community recommends Bear for most people.
-In the question“What is the best cross-platform note taking app?”
-Bear is ranked 26th while Quiver is ranked 67th.
+In the question“What is the best cross-platform note-taking app?”
+Bear is ranked 29th while Quiver is ranked 67th.
 The most important reason people chose Bear is:

 Ranked in these QuestionsQuestion Ranking

 Pro Has more features than just a simple Markdown editor

 Quiver is a notebook and note-taking app akin to Evernote which happens to also be able to edit Markdown files.
 As such, it has a lot of useful features such as: image support, file attachments, web content support and more.

 Pro Supports code highlighting

 Has syntax highlighting for more than 120 programming languages.

 Quiver notes have unique links that can be copied and pasted into other notes to gain quick access between them.

 Pro Live preview